percona/everest-doc/docs/administer/api_rbac.md

 - The `.spec.allowedNamespaces` field has been deprecated.
 Access control for these resources is now managed through the RBAC policy.

-- `database-clusters` can now only reference `backup-storages` and `monitoring-instances` that are created within the same namespace as the `database-cluster`.
+- `database-clusters` can now only reference `backup-storages` and `monitoring-instances` created within the same namespace as the `database-cluster`.

 ### Migrating to Percona Everest 1.2.0